essjmeha/Assignment_Diagnostic_Anatysis_using_Python/README.md

 Creating a chart would allow me to clearly see a trend.
 I need to look into total number of appointments by location (sum).
 Amended missing value syntax to check all columns with one code.
 Deleated unnecessary codes.
+GP appointments accounted for most appointments.
+It also had the biggest fluctuations in appointments.
+Care related encounter accounted for most appointments within context tye.
+General Consultation Routine is the most comment type of category.
+There is a clear trend throughout the week with number of appointments peaking on Mondays declining Tuesday to Friday, with a big drop on Saturdays and again on Sundays.
+During the Summer month peaks and troughs remain steady and consistent.
+Autumn had a gradual increase in appointment when compared to the previous week, until the final week where appointments declined.
+Could this be do to School Oct half term holidays?
+You can see that the 1st of January was a bank holiday.
+There was also fewer appointments on 2nd January.
+Possibly due to staff being on holiday, or are people more likely to now show up for appointments during holiday periods?
+Easter can also be easily identified during Spring (April).
+Again the days surrounding the bank holiday show a comparably lower number of GP appointments.